brege/monitorat/README.md

 ### Configuration

-These are the basic monitor@ settings for your system, assuming you want to put all icons, data and the config file in `~/.config/monitor@/`:
+These are the basic monitor@ settings for your system, assuming you want to put all icons, data and the config file in `~/.config/monitor@/` which is the default location.

 ```yaml
 site: